MichalPerek/HTML-Validation/README.md

 # To do's:

--add examples
+- add examples
--display correct and incorrect tags
+- display correct and incorrect tags